AliRGreen/UAEM2017/Transparency_advocacy_toolkit.md

 Adapted from [Advocating Open Access – a toolkit for librarians and research support staff](http://blogs.ucl.ac.uk/open-access/files/2015/06/Advocacy-toolkit.pdf) by [JISC](https://www.jisc.ac.uk/about) and [A Workshop Curriculum on Policy Advocacy Strategy Development](http://sites.path.org/advocacyandpolicy/how-we-do-it/strengthen-advocacy-capacity/) by [PATH](http://www.path.org/).

+# To begin: define transparency and advocacy.

+# Introductions: Organizations, Facillitators and Participants.

+## Who are the organizations and/or facillitators hosting this training?

+## Who are you and why do you care about transparency in research?
+How can you influence transparency?
+* Write down a short explanation of why you are attending the training.
+* Do you have any experience as an advocate and/or in open science?
+* Write down your story, why do you care about research transparency issues?

 # Choose an advocacy issue.

 ## Identify the main problem you wish to address.